 General Virtual Assistant Rates

-Would you like to break into online work but have no specialist skills?
+Would you like to break into online work and work from home but have no specialist skills?

-Then, it’s best to start as a general Virtual Assistant.
+Then, it’s best to start with the job title of General Virtual Assistant.
 Over time you can learn a wide array of skills by working in various areas of a business thus advancing your career and ensuring your income continues to grow.

 |Hourly Rate||Average Rate||Yearly Salary||Average Salary|